RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 - To do this:
   - The data was sorted into three piles
     - Pile 1: Determine correlation between survival and parameter **OR** any other special treatment
-      - This pile refers to Passenger_Id, Age, Fare.
+      - This pile refers to PassengerId, Age, Fare.
-      - This is because these tend to be unique, meaning instead of grouping them , it is better to see if there is a trend (e.g. whether survival increases with age)
+      - This is because these tend to be unique, meaning instead of grouping them, it is better to see if there is a trend (e.g. whether survival increases with age)
       - The data will also be grouped into a few different columns to see if a specific range of values (e.g. age between 0 - 20) would provide a higher probability of survival